Library Exhibitions Guidelines

 This document is intended to provide guidelines to the JCU community and other individuals or organisations regarding exhibitions in the JCU Library buildings and/or on the JCU Library website.

-In support of the JCU Strategic Intent and the University Plan, the JCU Library welcomes exhibits and displays that support the social, cultural and intellectual life of the University and of our communities.
+In support of the JCU Strategic Intent and the University Plan, the JCU Library welcomes exhibits that support the social, cultural and intellectual life of the University and of our communities.

 To provide innovative and quality exhibitions that: